wgmfisch-appdev/omnicalc-actions/README.md

 **Note:** Due to the 30 seconds or so it takes to colorize a photo, we've hardcoded the output in the target — it doesn't actually change based on the input URL.
 You'll have to make your own app work if you want to colorize your own image!

-As usual, we would get started by visiting the docs for the API and finding the Ruby section: [Image Colorization page](https://algorithmia.com/algorithms/deeplearning/ColorfulImageColorization).
+As usual, we would get started by visiting the docs for the API and finding the Ruby section: [Image Colorization](https://algorithmia.com/algorithms/deeplearning/ColorfulImageColorization).
 Here is the key bit:

 ```
 input = {